jrdalino/aws-ecs-monolith-to-microservices-workshop/README.md

 ### 2.3 Write a Task Definition
 The task definition tells Amazon ECS how to deploy your application containers across the cluster.
 1. Navigate to the 'Task Definitions' menu on the left side of the Amazon ECS console.
-2. Select Create new Task Definition.
+2. Select Create new Task Definition and Select Launch type compatibility = EC2
 3. Task Definition Name = api.
 4. Select Add Container.
 5. Specify the following parameters.
-- If a parameter is not defined, leave it blank or with the default settings: Container name = api image = [account-id].dkr.ecr.[region].amazonaws.com/api:v1 (this is the URL of your ECR repository image from the previous step).
+If a parameter is not defined, leave it blank or with the default settings:
+- Container name = api
+- Image = 505265941169.dkr.ecr.ap-southeast-1.amazonaws.com/api:latest
-- Be sure the tag :v1 matches the value you used in module 1 to tag and push the image.
-Memory = Hard limit: 256 Port mappings = Host port:0, Container port:3000 CPU units = 256
+- Memory = Hard limit: 256
+- Port mappings = Host port:0, Container port:3000
+- CPU units = 256
 6. Select Add.
 7. Select Create.
 8. Your Task Definition will now show up in the console.